 Specific phobias zero in on one fear like the fear of flying.
 Other common specific phobias are fear of heights, elevators, dentists, and thunderstorms.

 Social phobia involves fear of embarrassment or humiliation in situation where you may be noticed or scrutinized.
-Common social phobias are fear of crowds, fear of spilling food while eating in public, and of course fear of public speaking.
-You may think, Everyone is afraid giving a speech.
-Yes, three out of four people have anxiety concerning public speaking, experts say, but becomes a phobia for a small percentage.
+Common social phobias are fear of crowds, fear of spilling food while eating in public, and, of course, fear of public speaking.
+You may think, everyone is afraid giving a speech.
+Yes, three out of four people have anxiety concerning public speaking, experts say, but it becomes a phobia for a small percentage.

 Agoraphobia is the mother of all phobias, I say.
 It’s the fear of panic attacks.
-Folks with this phobia are afraid to go in public, so they nix grocery shopping, eating out, using public transportation, to name a few–unless they have a “safe person” with them.
+Folks with this phobia are afraid to go out in public, so they nix grocery shopping, eating out, and using public transportation, to name a few—unless they have a “safe person” with them.
 This safe person is typically a spouse or parent.
-Sometimes an agoraphobic will not leave their home, even their bedroom, even their bed.
+Sometimes a person with agoraphobia will not leave their home, their bedroom, or even their bed.